Deploying RHEL 9 on Amazon Web Services

 1.1.
 Benefits of using RHEL in a public cloud Copy linkLink copied to clipboard!

-RHEL as a cloud instance located on a public cloud platform has the following benefits over RHEL on-premises physical systems or virtual machines (VMs):
+Red Hat Enterprise Linux (RHEL) cloud instances on public cloud platforms have these benefits over on-premise RHEL systems or virtual machines (VMs):

-In comparison to a local RHEL system, you are also not limited by the capabilities of your physical host.
-Instead, you can choose from a variety of features, based on selection offered by the cloud provider.
+Unlike a local RHEL system, you are not limited by what your physical host can do.
+Instead, you can select from many features that the cloud provider offers.

-You do not need to own any on-premises servers to host your cloud workloads.
-This avoids the space, power, and maintenance requirements associated with physical hardware.
+You do not need to own on-premise servers to host cloud workloads.
+This removes the space, power, and maintenance needs for physical hardware.

-The entire configuration of a cloud instance is saved as data on the cloud platform, and is controlled by software.
-Therefore, you can easily create, remove, clone, or migrate the instance.
-A cloud instance is also operated remotely in a cloud provider console and is connected to remote storage by default.
+You can save a cloud instance configuration as data on the cloud platform and control it with software.
+With this configuration, you can create, remove, clone, or migrate instances easily.
+You can also manage a cloud instance remotely through a cloud provider console.
+The instance connects to remote storage by default.

-In addition, you can back up the current state of a cloud instance as a snapshot at any time.
-Afterwards, you can load the snapshot to restore the instance to the saved state.
+You can back up a cloud instance as a snapshot at any time.
+You can then load the snapshot to restore the instance to the saved state.

-Similarly to a local VM, the RHEL guest operating system on a cloud instance runs on a virtualized kernel.
-This kernel is separate from the host operating system and from the client system that you use to connect to the instance.
+Unlike a local VM, a RHEL cloud instance uses Kernel-based Virtual Machine (KVM) virtualization.
+The guest kernel is separate from the host operating system.
+It is also separate from the client system you use to connect to the instance.

-Therefore, any operating system can be installed on the cloud instance.
-This means that on a RHEL public cloud instance, you can run RHEL-specific applications that cannot be used on your local operating system.
+You can install any operating system on the cloud instance.
+On a RHEL public cloud instance, you can run RHEL apps you cannot use on your local operating system.

 1.2.
 Public cloud use cases for RHEL Copy linkLink copied to clipboard!

-Deploying on a public cloud provides many benefits, but might not be the most efficient solution in every scenario.
-If you are evaluating whether to migrate your RHEL deployments to the public cloud, consider whether your use case will benefit from the advantages of the public cloud.
+Deploying applications on a public cloud offers many benefits, but might not be the most efficient solution for every scenario.
+If you are evaluating the migration of your Red Hat Enterprise Linux (RHEL) deployments to the public cloud, consider whether your use case will benefit from the advantages of the public cloud.

 Beneficial use cases

-Deploying public cloud instances is very effective for flexibly increasing and decreasing the active computing power of your deployments, also known as scaling up and scaling down.
-Therefore, using RHEL on public cloud is recommended in the following scenarios:
+Deploying public cloud instances is effective for increasing and decreasing the active computing power of your deployments, also known as scaling up and scaling down.
+Therefore, consider using RHEL on public cloud for the following scenarios:

-- Quickly setting up or expanding your clusters.
-This avoids high upfront costs of setting up local servers.
+- Setting up or expanding your clusters to a public cloud to avoid high upfront costs of setting up local servers.

-- Cloud instances are not affected by what happens in your local environment.
+- Cloud instances are agnostic of the local environment.
 Therefore, you can use them for backup and disaster recovery.

 Potentially problematic use cases

-- You are running an existing environment that cannot be adjusted.
-Customizing a cloud instance to fit the specific needs of an existing deployment may not be cost-effective in comparison with your current host platform.
+- You are running an existing environment that is not flexible to migrate to a public cloud.
+Therefore, customizing a cloud instance to fit the specific needs of an existing deployment might not be suitable for your use case and compared to your current host platform.

-- You are operating with a hard limit on your budget.
-Maintaining your deployment in a local data center typically provides less flexibility but more control over the maximum resource costs than the public cloud does.
+- You are operating on a tight resource budget.
+Maintaining your deployment in a local data center typically provides less flexibility but more control over the maximum resource costs than the public cloud.

 Next steps